JeffreyBenjaminBrown/hode/README.md

 is that relationships can involve any (positive) number of members, and a relationship can itself belong to other relationships.

-Hode will make much more sense once you've read about the [Rslt in detail](docs/rslt/rslt.md).
+To use Hode you'll need to read about the
+[Rslt in detail](docs/rslt/rslt.md).
-(That's a super-short document -- under 600 words.)
+It's a super-short document -- under 600 words.

 ## Hash